zeisen33/Mastermind/README.md

 # Mastermind

 Welcome to Mastermind!
-This is a simple C# console app by Zane Eisen.
+This is a simple C# console app by Zane Eisen, based on the famous board game of the same name.
 Make sure you have dotnet installed (https://dotnet.microsoft.com/en-us/download).
 If you run into problems, you might need to install the latest version.

 The src folder holds my source code for the Mastermind game.